slr-ladders/theladders.github.com/source/_posts/2013-04-02-responsive-design-keeping-our-thick-client-skinny.markdown

 _An article describing TheLadders approach to responsive design._

-You may or may not have noticed, but TheLadders.com frontend just got a huge make over.
+You may or may not have noticed, but TheLadders.com just got a huge make over.
 We rewrote the website in six months, putting it through a diet and a facelift.
 The team cut out excess network calories, trimmed DOM fat, and ironed out sloppy CSS wrinkles.
 We started 2013 with a shiny new single-page thick web client that is not only faster and cleaner, but uses some pretty provocative polishes like backbone.js, require.js, and SASS with Compass.
 But my favorite part: it’s responsive and looks great no matter where it goes.
 iPhone?
 Check. iPad?
 Check.
 MacBook Air?
 Check.
 Ginormous iMac screen?
 Check.

 Making TheLadders.com responsive is a driving practice to keep our thick client light and looking good.